Put the Power of Data at Your Fingertips

 Meet the Demand for Data Skills

-Utica College’s online Master of Business Administration with the Data Analytics specialization allows you to expand your knowledge in business while also learning techniques and software that help data scientists interpret and apply research findings to solve real-world business problems.
+Utica University’s online Master of Business Administration with the Data Analytics specialization allows you to expand your knowledge in business while also learning techniques and software that help data scientists interpret and apply research findings to solve real-world business problems.

 From smartphones and emails to loyalty cards and social networking, the amount of data we generate in the U.S. increases year after year.
 The Data Analytics specialization helps you sift through that data to find insights as an analytics professional.
 The curriculum focuses on two aspects of the data science field: the use of theoretical models to collect, design, and analyze data and the process of creating and implementing data solutions.

 Learn to think with data and apply what you learn to projects you lead within your organization by understanding the power of data and the limits of data analysis.

 According to MarTech, the digital universe has 2.7 zettabytes of unstructured data.1 In the U.S., spending on big data projects in 2018 was projected to reach $114 billion.2 Plus, with continued trends coming our way, like artificial intelligence, multi-cloud strategies, natural-language processing, and data quality management, we can expect career opportunities to grow for analytics professionals.3

 As a business analyst, you could be responsible for bridging the gap between IT and the business.
 You’ll use data analytics to assess processes, determine requirements, and deliver data-driven recommendations to improve systems, products, services, and software for the organization.
 In 2018, business analysts earned an average annual salary of $81,7034